(Lima, Sacred Valley, Aguas Calientes, Cusco)

 The magnificence and immensity of the Galapagos Islands is best experienced onboard a cruise.
 The 41 cabins of the Legend are structured in suite style and superior room fashion, each with a window at the bedside to soak in the surrounding water and pieces of land.
 Dining can take place outdoors under the stars, while feasting on a medley of Ecuadorian and international methods and spices.
 Later, spend the evening watching live performances of native folk dancing, or perhaps spend some private time in the library. *Please note that, though comfortable, this is one of our entry level cruises which we offer to explore the Galapagos.
 Please speak to your Sales Advisor if you are interested in learning more about other options that may be available*.

 Aranwa Cusco Boutique Hotel is the essence of luxury and comfort in the heart of the Inca city.
 Built in a colonial mansion of the XVI century, it displays several paintings of the Cuzco school, colonial sculptures and carvings that transport us to the greatness of the time.
-The hotel has 43 rooms and suites, decorated in the traditional style of a sixteenth-century colonial mansion.
-Its elegant rooms, equipped with intelligent oxygen system, its gardens and its sophisticated Spa, are complemented by friendly service.
+The rooms and suites are decorated in the traditional style of a sixteenth-century colonial mansion and are equipped with an intelligent oxygen system.
+The hotel is located near Regocijo Square, 2 blocks from the Main Square of Cusco.

-Set on a property of 1.5 ha the hotel has a panoramic view of the shoreline on one of the world’s most unique destinations.
-Altiplanico Rapanui is designed in the style of the traditional Rapanui boathouse, with luxurious gardens, a beautiful swimming pool viewing the sea and large open spaces to relax after encountering the seductive mysteries of the island.
+Set on a property of 3.7 acres, the Altiplanico Rapa Nui Hotel has a panoramic view of the shoreline on one of the world’s most unique destinations - Easter Island.
+Altiplanico Rapa Nui is designed in the style of the traditional Rapanui boathouse, with luxurious gardens, a beautiful swimming pool viewing the sea and large open spaces to relax after encountering the seductive mysteries of the island.
 The deep blue of the Pacific Ocean will permeate your stay as well as the warmth of the Rapanui culture, with its music, art, history and architecture.

 Loi Suites Recoleta is located in the most elegant area of the city, at walking distance from museums, art galleries and shopping areas, historical architecture and beautiful parks.
 A tropical Winter Garden with swimming pool and restaurant complete the relaxing atmosphere anyone would wish for in an upscale hotel.
 International cuisine is also served in La Fuente restaurant, intimate and warm.